Leo Tolstoy

 1

 My children!
-If someone offends you with a word, give it no importance, look upon it as on something that deserves no attention.
-But if you have already let slip an insulting word about another, do not make a deal with your conscience by saying: “What did I say, really?
+If someone offends you with a word, give it no importance, view it as something that deserves no attention.
+But if you yourself have let slip an insulting word about another, do not start bargaining with your conscience by saying: “What did I say, really?
 It’s such a trifle, it’s not important.”
-No, do not reason thus, but consider your deed as a thing of great importance and do not rest until by your pleading or by that of your friends you have achieved perfect reconciliation with the one you had offended.
+No, do not reason thus, but consider your deed as a thing of great importance and do not rest until by your pleading or by that of your friends you have achieved perfect reconciliation with the one you have offended.

 — The Talmud